 Training and Communication

-Ethical behavior begins with our most senior leaders and cascades down the organization through annual training, which is a condition of employment.
+Ethical behavior begins with our most senior leaders and cascades down the organization through our required annual training.

 Board of Directors

 Our Board of Directors receives specialized ethics and decision-making education.
-In addition, we provide them with education on topics such as insider trading, cybersecurity, conflicts of interest and regulatory developments.
+They also receive education and training on topics such as insider trading, cybersecurity, conflicts of interest and regulatory developments.

-All managers undergo training in ethics and compliance.
-Allstate launched an ethics training course for new leaders in 2017 as part of the New Leader Development Studio (NLDS).
-Additionally, an Ethical Leadership Toolkit is available on the company intranet site, including our Ethical Dilemma Spotlight series, which features a new ethical dilemma every month in the Leadership at Allstate newsletter.
+Allstate managers undergo ethics and compliance training.
+An Ethical Leadership Toolkit is also available on the company intranet site, including our Ethical Dilemma Spotlight series, which features a new ethical dilemma every month in the Leadership at Allstate newsletter.
 Each scenario is accompanied by a guide that facilitates ethical discussions within teams.
 Topics cover a variety of ethical issues, including accepting gifts, reporting inaccurate numbers, sexual harassment and retaliation.

-We focus manager training on creating an environment where employees feel comfortable handling reports, preventing retaliation and speaking up when they observe unethical behavior.
+We focus manager training on creating an environment where managers feel comfortable handling reports, preventing retaliation and encouraging employees to speak up when they observe unethical behavior.

 To measure the impact of our training, we: